danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Much more interesting is the review statistics, split up by subsystem.
 Again we need a cut-off for noise and outliers.
 The big outliers here are all the pull requests and trees that have seen zero review, not even any *Acked-by* tags.
-But since I only want to show positive examples, we don't need to worry about those.
+But since I don't want to pick on individual maintainers, we don't need to worry about those.
 A rather low cut-off of at least 10 maintainer commits takes care of the complete noise:

 subsystem|total commits|maintainer commits| maintainer review ratio
 -|-|-|